mappist/desflorestamento/background.md

 Two major aspects of this seem to get international attention: the rowth of the Brazilian economy and the loss of forests.
 In plainest terms, I'm asking, *how are these related?*

+## "Space" vs "Place"

+Pred (1984) asserts that the shift of a "space" to a "place" is as the result of structuration processes.
+Moreover, this process is contingent on various histories of a place and how those histories are understood.
+For example, in Brazil indigenous history in relationship to the forests is not considered part of the official narrative and creates friction between logging companies or farmers and Indigenous leaders.
+Given the views of the Brazilian government, Pred's notion of "structuration" also applies to the clearing of land, asserting a human presence in a place.

+## Ecosystem Services

+Roos et al (2018) have applied Von Thünen's model to renewable land use with ecosystem services.
+Their analysis primarily focuses on services like ecotourism (which is popluar in Brazil, such as with the Tijuca Forest in the northern district of Rio de Janeiro).
+Martínez-García and Morales (2019) have also considered the application of ecosystem services and renewable resources to the Core-Periphery Model.

+While both frameworks did not prove directly relevant to the current iteration of my project, they do demonstrate ways in which econometyric models can better consider ecological questions.
+In this way, they are also worthy of later consideration as patterns in the data emerge.

 **Next**: [Data](data)

 [^1]: Additionally, the word *econometrics* adds the word for "measure," μέτρον.